exasol/public-knowledgebase/Environment-Management/certification-process.md

 We strongly encourage customers to use standard rack-mount server hardware with locally attached storage.

-If you intend to deploy Exasol in a non-certified environment, it will need to undergo a certification process by EXASOL to determine the extent of support provided for Exasol products in the projected environment.
-Please be aware, that the certification process will be a subject of extra charge.
+If you intend to deploy Exasol in a non-certified environment, it will need to undergo a certification process by Exasol to determine the extent of support provided for Exasol products in the projected environment.
+Please be aware that the certification process will be a subject of extra charge.

 ## Explanation